Click to Skip Ahead

 What Are Cat Ear Sores?

 For the purpose of this article, we’ll define ear sores in the cat as any wound, crusts, scabs, or irritation to the ear pinna, or outside of the ears.
 The ear pinna is the part of the ear that is visible, and most of the time stands upright in cats.
-Each ear has an outside pinna (which is typically covered in fur), and an inside of the pinna (which is cartilage).
+Each pinna has an inside and outside surface.
 We won’t focus on conditions that can affect the ear canal itself, though sometimes the two can be related.

-When a veterinarian hears the word “sore”, they often think of an ulcerated, open and/or scabbed wound of some sort.
+When we hear the word “sore,” we often think of an ulcerated, open and/or scabbed wound of some sort.
 Sometimes the sore is ulcerated and draining, completely open to the outside environment.
 Other times there are scabs and/or crusts covering the sore.
 However, by definition, a sore is a broken patch of skin, or in the case of the inner ear pinna, it may be a broken open portion of cartilage.
 A sore does not denote just swelling and/or a mass, though both can occur at the same time.

 What Are the Signs of Cat Ear Sores?